-This standard was composed in 1931 by Gerald Marks with lyrics by Seymour Simons.
+This jazz standard was composed in 1931 by Gerald Marks with lyrics by Seymour Simons.

 The song is a 32-bar ABAC form with a fairly easy melody.
 The harmony uses the usual secondary dominants and a plagal cadence.